apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 2. The Driver registers Shuffle information with the Shuffle Server.
 3. Based on the allocation information, the Executor sends Shuffle data to the Shuffle Server in the form of Blocks.
 4. The Shuffle Server writes the data into storage.
-5. After write task is completed, the Executor updates the result to the Driver.
+5. After writing tasks completed, the Executor updates the result to the Driver.
 6. The read task retrieves successful write task information from the Driver.
 7. The read task retrieves Shuffle metadata (such as all blockIds) from the Shuffle Server.
 8. Based on the storage model, the read task reads Shuffle data from the storage side.